 Youth Offending Service

-The court may remand a young person to the care of the local authority.
-In which case they become a looked-after child for the remand period.
+The court may also remand a young person to the care of the council.
+They become a looked-after child for the remand period.
 Social services will identify a suitable placement for them.